 Obviously there are times where in-person meetings are absolutely essential.
 That being said, consider using Skype or UberConference when you can.
 Not only does it cut back carbon emissions driving somewhere, but it saves on travel costs and time sitting in traffic.
 It won’t be for every meeting, but consider it for some!

-This is understandably a major sign of devotion, especially for a low-budget production, but if you’re looking to display your passion toward sustainable filmmaking, investigate further.
+This is understandably a major sign of devotion, especially for a low-budget production, but if you’re looking to display your passion toward sustainable and green film production, investigate further.

 Keep a log of all the mileage and gas your crew has been using, and something similar for electricity.
 Carbon Fund and other websites can help you figure out all data you need to track, and how much you should expect to pay.
 If you are going to do this, do all of your research in advance and plan accordingly to avoid missing or incomplete information.